-Breakfasts include hearty eggs, bacon, and pancakes, or Bahamian favorites such as chicken souse, boil' fish, or stew' fish, served with grits and johnnycake.
-At lunch you'll likely find variations on a few standards: fresh fish, conch, or chicken sandwiches, or hamburgers sided with french fries, coleslaw, or local favorites like peas ’n' rice or baked macaroni and cheese with jalapeño peppers.
+Breakfasts include standard American fare like hearty eggs, bacon, and pancakes, or Bahamian favorites such as chicken souse, boil' fish, or stew' fish, served with grits and johnnycake.
+At lunch you'll likely find variations on a few standards: fresh fish, conch, or chicken sandwiches, or hamburgers sided with french fries, coleslaw, or local favorites like peas ’n' rice or baked macaroni and cheese with locally grown goat or bird peppers.
 At dinner you'll find fish, fried chicken, and pasta.

 "Steamed" fish means cooked with tomatoes, peppers, and onions.
 Order any fish "Bahamian style" and it will be baked and smothered in tomatoes and spices.